shadangolestan/Smart-Home-Sensor-Placement-Optimization/Readme.md

 **Config.ISsensorsNum**: the number of Interaction Sensitive sensors (e.g., electricity sensors) to be placed in the initial state of the space.
 **Config.initial_state**: the initial state of the sensor configuration.
 **Config.input_sensor_types**: the types of sensors to be used in the sensor configuration.

+To run the greedy algoritm, run Greedy.ipynb.
+A pickle file, gets stored in results_SA, containing the history of the sensor configuration optimization, including the sensor configuration and the corresponding activity recognition acciracy at each iteration.

+## Reference:
+Andreas Krause, Jure Leskovec, Carlos Guestrin, Jeanne VanBriesen, and Christos Faloutsos.
+Efficient sensor placement optimization for securing large water distribution networks.
+Journal of Water Resources Planning and Management, 134(6):516–526, 2008.

+# Packages Used:

+**Activity Recognition**: Center of advanced studies in adaptive systems (casas) at washington state university. http://casas.wsu.edu/
+**Intelligent Indoor Environment Simulation**: Shadan Golestan, Ioanis Nikolaidis, and Eleni Stroulia.
+Towards a simulation framework for smart indoor spaces.
+Sensors, 20(24):7137, 2020.